crazycrixar/music-platform-php/README.md

 # Simple Music Platform

 This is a straightforward music platform built with HTML, CSS, JavaScript, and PHP.
-Users can sign up, log in and listen to music.
+Users can sign up, log in, and listen to music.

 ## Usage

-1. **Sign Up**: Create an account by clicking the "Sign Up" button and providing your details.
+1. **[Sign Up](signup.png)**: Create an account by clicking the "Sign Up" button and providing your details.

-2. **Log In**: Log in with your credentials.
+2. **[Log In](login.png)**: Log in with your credentials.

 ## Getting Started